Ancient Egyptian Soldiers – Warriors of Pharaoh

 The men were divided into infantry divisions that grouped similarly-skilled soldiers together: Charioteers, spearmen, foot soldiers, etc.

 And now the army was ready to march!
 And along with them, others followed: musicians, scribes to record the events, military standard carriers, and others.

 And when the battle was over, they’d collect the booty and bring back the captured enemies, some of whom would become slaves.

 But what if there was no campaign?
 Other than the usual training, ancient Egyptian soldiers were called on to help out with non-military tasks:

-Ancient Egyptian soldiers sought the prestige that comes with being a national warrior and hero.
+Ancient Egyptian Soldiers sought the prestige that comes with being a national warrior and hero.
 They were more widely respected than others of the working class, and they gained recognition from the elite and even the royal family.

 There were also formal awards for heroism and duty.

 Soldiers were paid wages, which in ancient Egypt were not monetary.
 They were given rations of food which could be bartered for other items.
-However, they were also given the opportunity to plunder - a plus that comes with war.
+However, they were also given the opportunity to plunder – a plus that came with war.

-And finally, ancient Egyptian soldiers were those of the lucky few that got state pensions.
+And finally, ancient Egyptian soldiers were those of the lucky few that got State Pensions.